syntasso/workshop/README.md

 # Deploying a web app with Kratix Promises

-This sample application shows how to combine Kratix Promises to deploy a web app.
+This sample application workflow shows how to combine Kratix Promises to deploy a web app.

 If you wish to run this app locally, please check the necessary environment variables [here](https://github.com/syntasso/workshop/blob/fd5188b89164da9be70e664d1048d897dcf202f0/sample-todo-app/main.go#L21-L25).

-## Setup the Kratix Platform and Worker clusters with KinD
+## Set up the Kratix Platform and Worker clusters with KinD

-In order to run the three applications necessary for this workshop, we must allocate enough resources to docker.
+In order to run the three applications necessary for this workshop, you must allocate enough resources to docker.

-We require:
+Docker requires:
 * 5 CPU
 * 12GB Memory
 * 4GB swap

-This is managed through your tool of choice (e.g. Docker Desktop, Rancher, etc).
+This can be managed through your tool of choice (e.g. Docker Desktop, Rancher, etc).

-You can follow the [Part I on the Kratix quick start](https://github.com/syntasso/kratix/blob/main/docs/quick-start.md#part-1-kratix-multi-cluster-install) to get that up and running.
+You can follow the [Part I on the Kratix quick start](https://github.com/syntasso/kratix/blob/main/docs/quick-start.md#part-1-kratix-multi-cluster-install) for details on how to get this up and running.

 ## Install all required Promises